jorgelucas88/geofence-rs/README.md

-# Phone catalog 1.0
-Welcome to the repo of phone catalog 1.0
+# Geofence API

 ## Description
-This catalog allows CRUD operations of smartphones (including a photo).
+Provides an API to calculate if a pair of coordinates is within a geofence polygon

 ## Node version
 Node v14